MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/windowing/windowing-overview.md

 ## Limitations

-- [**AppWindow**](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow) is available only to desktop apps (both packaged and unpackaged); it's not available to UWP apps.
+- [**AppWindow**](/windows/windows-app-sdk/api/winrt/microsoft.ui.windowing.appwindow) is a WinUI 3 API.
+That means that it's available only to desktop apps (both packaged and unpackaged); and isn't available to UWP apps.
 - The Windows App SDK doesn't currently provide methods for attaching UI framework content to an **AppWindow**.
-You're limited to using the **HWND** interop access methods demonstrated in the [Code example](#code-example) section.
+But see the [Code example](#code-example) section.
-- TitleBar customization is currently only supported on Windows 11 or later versions.
-See [Title bar customization](../../develop/title-bar.md?tabs=wasdk) for details.
+- Title bar customization is supported in Windows 11 and later; and in Windows 10 for version 1.2 and later of the Windows App SDK.
+For details, see [Title bar customization](/windows/apps/develop/title-bar).

 ## Related topics